krisjscott/spam-mail-detection/README.md

 | spam     | "You've won \$1000..."            |
 | ham      | "Hi there, are we meeting today?" |

-You can get a sample dataset like this from the [UCI SMS Spam Collection](https://archive.ics.uci.edu/ml/datasets/SMS+Spam+Collection) or prepare your own.
+You can use a sample dataset like this from the [UCI SMS Spam Collection](https://archive.ics.uci.edu/ml/datasets/SMS+Spam+Collection) or prepare your own.

 ---